 - Fewer pre-made design templates to start with

-Download link: icons8.com/vector-creator
+Download link: icons8.com/mega-creator

 If you’ve ever been to Dribbble, the most popular website for graphic designers, you know that its front page instantly tells you what illustration styles are in demand now.